-925.0 MOVE TO A LEGAL GUARDIAN
+923.3 MOVE TO A LEGAL GUARDIAN

-The student-athlete moves to reside with a legal guardian(s), and as a result is required to transfer schools.
-Only two (2) transfers for the purpose of moving to a legal guardian(s) are allowed after the first (1st) day of the student-athlete's first (1st) year of eligibility.
-Legal guardianship must be in place for twelve (12) months prior to when eligibility is sought.
+The student-athlete must satisfy criteria as noted in 923.0, a move to the legal guardian is defined as a student-athlete moving to reside with a legal guardian(s), and as a result, is required to transfer schools.
+Only two (2) transfers to move to a legal guardian(s) are allowed after the first (1st) day of the student-athlete's first (1st) year of eligibility.
+Legal guardianship must be in place for twelve (12) months before when eligibility is sought.